 The Peak District is well known for its vast range of walks in stunning scenic hills and dales but it's fair to say, not all walks are equal.

-I've walked, climbed and cycled quite extensively in this area since I was a student 40 years ago (wow, is it that long).
+I've walked, climbed and cycled quite extensively in this area since I was a student 40 years ago many years ago!
 My partner Denise and I moved here from Leamington Spa in 2005 and in 2011 we decided we had enough spare time to have a dog (hmm, end of that lovely spare time).

-Having been in business since 1984, spare time was something I didn't have a great deal of (nor did Denise who was a teacher until we moved to the Peaks) but a silver lining to the recession has been that I've become time rich and cash poor (OK everything's relative and I can still put food on the table).
-We both love and value this free time it and one or both of us take our border collies, Chammie and Minnie, for a walk in the hills every day.
+Having been in business since 1984, spare time was something I didn't have a great deal of (nor did Denise who was a teacher until we moved to the Peaks) but times have changed and we both love and value this free time.
+One or both of us take our border collies, Chammie and Minnie, for a walk in the hills every day.

 I have certain default routes but I'm always trying to find new ones across the Peak District and then improve on them until I've found what I consider to be the most satisfying variant.
 For me that means routes that stick out in your memory and you want to tell other people about.
 The latter point here gave me the idea of sharing these routes with anyone who might be looking for a great walk in the Peak District so I decided to document them on a website.